 Players on AASE should be committed to tennis as a priority and aiming to continue their tennis commitment after the programme.

 Please note the rating is only one of the acceptance criteria and on its own does not guarantee entry to the programme.
 In addition, players have to be accepted by their centre and fully demonstrate they meet all of the above criteria to join AASE.

 Completed GCSE’s in Maths and English summer 2014

 Players must have completed GCSEs in Maths and English in summer 2014.
 In discussion with your centre, players are able to undertake a maximum of 3 A levels outside the AASE programme and this is completed outside of the AASE Apprenticeship and around the training and competition programme.

-An application form for 2014/15 will be available on this website during April 2014.
-Players will need to submit an annual plan, match charts and video with the application form and more info will be available from April.
+Please download the application form for 2014/15.
+Players will need to submit a weekly training programme, video and summer 2014 tournament schedule with the application form.
 Please note tournaments and results will also be screened as part of the application process.

 Applications are submitted directly to centres who will interview applicants.

 Watch a video of HPC coaches talking about the AASE scheme.